Kharacternyk/viter/README.md

 # Usage
 Viter starts up in **NORMAL** mode where it behaves just like any other terminal emulator.
 Press `Ctrl+Shift+Space` to switch to **DETACHED** mode and then either:
 - Press `j` or `k` to access the scrollback.
-- Look at the bar at the bottom of window (you may configure it to show anything you want).
+- Notice a nice status line at the bottom of the window.
+- Press `y` to copy some text.
 - Press `:` to access the one-line Python interpreter and interact with Viter.
-- Press `y` or `Y` to copy some text.
 - Use any of the other awesome features of Viter.
 - Press `Escape` to switch back to **NORMAL** mode.